fbpx

 Little Lime hydrangeas have green flowers that change from dark green to pink and white as the weather changes and the temperature gets colder.
 Their flower color is not influenced by the soil pH.
 The color simply changes with the change of the seasons.
 The flower petals are semi-oval-shaped, and the flowers grow in bunches, similar to other hydrangeas.
 The edges of the flower petals are slightly pointed.

-Little lime hydrangea
+little lime hydrangea

 Planting Little Lime hydrangea